siddhartha-gadgil/DeptWeb/_seminars/2021/2021-02-01-paramita-pramanick.md

 finite dimensional subspaces increasing to $\mathcal{H}$ -- does not grow very rapidly, then the trace of the determinant of the operator $\big (\big ( \big \[ T_j^\*,T_i\] \big )\big )$ is finite.
 Moreover, an upper bound for this trace is given.
-This upper bound is shown to be sharp for certain small class of commuting $d$-tuples.
+This upper bound is shown to be sharp for a certain small class of commuting $d$-tuples.
 We make a conjecture of what might be a sharp bound in much greater generality and verify it in many examples.

 Let $\Omega$ be an irreducible classical bounded symmetric domain of rank $r$ in